Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Abstract

 \section{Abstract}

-In Statistical Relational Artificial Intelligence, a branch of AI and machine learning which combines the logical and statistical schools of AI, one uses the concept {\em para\-metrized probabilistic graphical model (PPGM)} to model (conditional) dependencies between random variables and to make probabilistic inferences about events on a space of ``possible worlds''.
+In statistical relational artificial intelligence, a branch of AI and machine learning which combines the logical and statistical schools of AI, one uses the concept of a {\em para\-metrized probabilistic graphical model (PPGM)} to model (conditional) dependencies between random variables and to make probabilistic inferences about events on a space of ``possible worlds''.
 The set of possible worlds with underlying domain $D$ (a set of objects) can be represented by the set $\mathbf{W}_D$ of all first-order structures (for a suitable signature) with domain $D$.
 Using a formal logic we can describe events on $\mathbf{W}_D$.
 By combining a logic and a PPGM we can also define a probability distribution $\mathbb{P}_D$ on $\mathbf{W}_D$ and use it to compute the probability of an event.
 We consider a logic, denoted $PLA$, with truth values in the unit interval, which uses aggregation functions instead of quantifiers.
-This is motivated by the fact that aggregation functions such as arithmetic mean, geometric mean, maximum and minimum are important tools in analysis of data and also by the fact that aggregation functions can play the role of quantifiers.
+This is motivated by the fact that aggregation functions such as arithmetic mean, geometric mean, maximum and minimum are important tools in analysis of data.